Discover L&A Ride

 - Start & Finish: MacKinnon Brothers Brewing Company, 1915 County Rd.
 22, Bath, Ontario

 Registration packages may be picked up at the site beginning at 9 am on event day.
 The ride begins at 10 am.
-Enjoy a coffee and a cookie from The Lodge Coffee House before you leave.
+Enjoy a coffee and a cookie from The Lodge Coffee House and live music from Jack Mead before you leave.